 Banish fire ants from the Mountain

-The Tamborine Mountain community can tackle one of the world’s worst invaders with a fire ant treatment blitz planned for May.
+The Tamborine Mountain community can tackle one of the world’s worst invaders with a fire ant treatment blitz.

 The National Red Imported Fire Ant Eradication Program, Scenic Rim Regional Council, Tamborine Mountain Landcare and the local Chamber of Commerce are calling on local residents to be a part of the community blitz.

 Program General Manager Graeme Dudgeon said fire ant eradication required whole-of-community involvement.